Apple Watch is a new type of wearable device that combines the functionality of a smartphone with the convenience of a wristwatch.

 Does the Apple Watch come with enough space for all of your data?
 If you’re planning to store lots of music, photos, videos, and documents, you’ll need plenty of room.

 Features And Functionality

-Is the Apple Watch’s screen big enough to see easily?
+Is the Apple Watch’s screen big enough to see easily (if you want to know about more about apple watch features, read here)?
 What kind of notifications does it support?
 How many apps can you download?